 Transforming Student Experiences with Dr. Denise Pope

-At Challenge Success, we provide schools and families with the information and strategies they need to create a more balanced and academically fulfilling life for their kids.
-We work with teams of educators, parents, and students at schools to identify problems and implement best practices and policies in areas such as curriculum, assessment, homework, school schedule, and a healthy school climate.
-We provide support to parents by giving them the tools to help their children regain their balance, strengthen their sense of self, increase their motivation and critical thinking skills, and learn how to deal effectively with the inevitable challenges of life.
-And we conduct, collect, and synthesize research, so that the public can make informed decisions that will enable all children to thrive.
+Challenge Success works with teams of educators, parents, and students at partner schools to identify problems and implement best practices and policies in areas such as curriculum, assessment, homework, school schedules, and a healthy school climate.
+They support parents by providing the tools to help their children regain their balance, strengthen their sense of self, increase their motivation and critical thinking skills, and learn how to deal effectively with the inevitable challenges of life.
+Lastly, they conduct, collect, and synthesize research, so that the public can make informed decisions that will enable all children to thrive.
+Challenge Success has worked with over 750 schools and surveyed over 350,000 students in 20 years.

-At Challenge Success, we believe that our society has become too focused on grades, test scores, and performance, leaving little time for kids to develop the necessary skills to become resilient, ethical, and motivated learners.
-We partner with schools, families, and communities to embrace a broad definition of success and to implement research-based strategies that promote student well-being and engagement with learning.
+Challenge Success believes that our society has become too focused on grades, test scores, and performance, leaving little time for kids to develop the necessary skills to become resilient, ethical, and motivated learners.
+They partner with schools, families, and communities to embrace a broad definition of success and to implement research-based strategies that promote student well-being and engagement with learning.
 After all, success is measured over the course of a lifetime, not at the end of a semester.
+Dawson has embraced this broad definition of success and aspires to help students find a healthy balance between academic, social, and physical development that is developmentally appropriate.

 Read Stanford University’s latest White Paper about how high school students need to value fit over selectivity and challenge the traditional definitions of what a successful college search process and its outcomes look like.